 - At any location, always plan an evacuation route as well as an emergency rendezvous point if you are working with others.
 Know the closest point of medical assistance.

 - Maintain situational awareness at all times and limit the number of valuables you take.
 Do not leave any equipment in vehicles, which are likely to be broken into.
 After dark, the criminal risk increases.

 - If working in a crowd, plan a strategy.
 It is sensible to keep to the outside of the crowd and don't get sucked into the middle where it is hard to escape.
 Identify an escape route, and have an emergency meeting point if working with a team.

 - Photojournalists generally have to be in the thick of the action so are at more risk.
 Photographers in particular should have someone watching their back and should remember to look up from their viewfinder every few seconds.
-Do not wear the camera strap around your neck to avoid the risk of strangulation.
+To avoid the risk of strangulation, do not wear the camera strap around your neck.
 Photojournalists often do not have the luxury of being able to work at a distance, so it is important to minimize the time spent in the crowd.
 Get your shots and get out.

 - All journalists should be conscious of not outstaying their welcome in a crowd, which can turn hostile quickly.

 - South African police have used live fire and rubber bullets to quell protesters.
 Consider using personal protective equipment, but if this is not appropriate, pay attention to the police.
 If firearms are visible, move to hard cover and do not dwell in natural exits in case of a stampede.

 To minimize the risk when dealing with tear gas: